plone/plone.distribution/docs/usage/zcml.md

 # Registration

-The common way to register a new distribution is via zcml.
+The common way to register a new distribution is via ZCML.

-First, you need to include `plone.distribution` as dependency of your package by adding the following snippet to your `configure.zcml`:
+First, you need to include `plone.distribution` as a dependency of your package by adding the following snippet to your {file}`configure.zcml` as shown below.

 ```xml
   <include package="plone.distribution" />
 ```

-Then declare the distributions included in your package using the `plone:distribution` configuration:
+Then declare the distributions included in your package using the `plone:distribution` configuration as shown below.

 ```xml
   <plone:distribution